The Best Way to File an FCRA Dispute for Credit Report Errors

 What Happens After Filing a Dispute?

-After filing a dispute, the credit bureau is required to conduct an investigation, typically within 30 days.
+After filing a dispute, the credit bureau is required to conduct a dispute investigation, typically within 30 days.
+The dispute investigation process involves the credit bureau investigating the disputed information by contacting the information furnisher or company that provided the data.
 During this period, the bureau contacts the relevant creditor to verify the accuracy of the disputed information.
+Companies such as lenders, banks, or other furnishers are required to provide information to the credit bureau to verify the accuracy of the disputed item.
 The bureau must complete the investigation and inform you of the results within the 30-day timeframe.
+Additionally, the credit reporting agency must investigate a dispute for free within 30 days of receiving notice of the error.
+If the reporting company or information furnisher does not respond adequately, the disputed information must be removed from your credit report.

 If the credit bureau fails to resolve the credit report dispute satisfactorily, provide additional evidence or request a reevaluation.
 Mark ongoing disputes on your credit report to alert future creditors.